top of page

-I struggled with a low self-esteem in my childhood.
-I wanted so badly the approval and validation of certain type of people that I started copying their behavior and following their view of life.
+I struggled with low self-esteem in my childhood.
+I wanted so badly the approval and validation of a certain type of people that I started copying their behavior and following their view of life.

 However, the more I was trying to look and behave like them, the worse my internal world felt.
 I felt helpless and hopeless because I didn’t know what the problem was and I didn’t have any idea of how I can get out of it.

-Don’t get me wrong, I was doing great on the outside: A student, I had a loving family, financial security, good friends, great health etc.…
+Don’t get me wrong, I was doing great on the outside: A student, I had a loving family, financial security, good friends, great health, etc…

 On the inside, though, I was afraid of people rejecting or making fun of me, which made me feel frustrated and insecure about myself.
-That is why I needed to always look confident, be strong and "in control" of my emotions.
+That is why I needed to always look confident, be strong, and be "in control" of my emotions.
 I also believed that admitting my weaknesses or asking for help wasn't acceptable because people would think less of me.

 Yet, all this was about to change.
 One day after an unfortunate car accident, I lost almost all of my material belongings.
 Surprisingly to everyone, but mostly to myself, I felt relieved.
 I felt freed and excited, ready for a new beginning.
 It felt like a big burden was taken off my shoulders.

-That accident made me think that my confidence and happiness didn’t come from outside circumstances.
+This and a couple more experiences made me think that my confidence and happiness didn’t come from outside circumstances.
 So my strategy was totally wrong.
 I had to start from the beginning.
 Shortly after that, a friend of mine handed me a book.
 The book was the story of a very popular American lawyer, who, after a serious breakdown, decided to sell everything and go to the Himalayas on a journey of self-discovery.